5jt/dyalog-cookbook/manuscript/14 The Windows Event Log.md

 ∇
 ~~~

-Note that the `Logger` class traps any errors that might occur.
-The `WindowsEventClass` does not do this, and the calls to `WriteInfo` and `WriteError` might fail for all sorts of reasons: invalid data type, invalid depth, lack of rights, you name it.
+Note that the `Logger` class traps any errors that occur.
+The `WindowsEventClass` does not do this, and the calls to `WriteInfo` and `WriteError` might fail for all sorts of reasons: invalid data type, invalid depth, lack of rights – you name it.

 Therefore both `Log` and `LogError` trap any errors and write to the log file in case something goes wrong.
 Note also that in this particular case it's okay to trap all possible errors (0) because we cannot possibly foresee what might go wrong.
-In a real-world application you still want to be able to switch this kind of error trapping of via an INI entry etc.
+In a real-world application you still want to be able to switch this kind of error trapping off via an INI entry etc.

-In case of an error we now want the function `LogError` to be called, so we change `SetTrap` accordingly:
+In the case of an error we now want the function `LogError` to be called, so we change `SetTrap` accordingly:

 ~~~
 ∇ trap←{force}SetTrap Config